 Things we didn’t get to do:

-The first thing was the Pharmacy museum.
-This was recommended by our tour guide!
-It’s only $5.00 per person and they have guided tours at 1 pm from Tue-Fri.
-He said that there is always someone that faints because the guide goes into detail about how they used to do amputations and diseases that plagued New Orleans so if that interests you then check it out.
 Another museum that looked interesting was Mardi Gras World.
 The Free Tours by Foot also does a culinary tour and a Literary Greats walking tour so I would love to do those next time!
 Here is the link if you want to check any of the tours out: Walking Tours.
 I also really wanted to do the Steamboat Natchez boat ride.
 You can board it from the French Quarter and it is huge.
 We have friends that did it and they said not to pay for the food on board because it isn’t good, just a heads up!
 If you can’t do a swamp tour this would be a cool alternative.
 Its a beautiful, grand steam boat and I would have loved to do this.
 You can also take a horse and buggy tour around the city with a guide as well.
 They are right by Jackson Square.
-The Chalmette Battlefield outside of New Orleans also looked really cool to me!
+The Chalmette Battlefield outside of New Orleans also looked really cool to me or you can go gator spotting at the Barataria Reserve.
 Whenever we go to a new city I like to look into the sporting events, concerts, festivals and holiday events that are happening because sometimes you come across the best stuff that way.
 If you go to google, most cities have calendars and websites that show fun things happening such as outdoor movies or Summer events.

 In New Orleans we stayed in a Marriott since my dad works for them but we also like to use Expedia or Airbnb when we travel in the U.S. Expedia is awesome because we have an account and get loyalty discounts and sometimes we will get on and have money stored so we have $10 off our next hotel booking so that has a lot of great perks.
 I like airbnb because you get to feel what it is like to be a local and truly experience the city.
 For New Orleans if you are wanting to stay right near or in the French Quarter your best bet is Airbnb because it is much more affordable than most of the hotels.
 There are private rooms for $46 a night!
 There are so many good deals and it’s cool because you can meet the host/hostess and get the locals point of view.
 I am honestly cheap with hotels because you are never even in them and I would rather use our money elsewhere.
 I was pretty nervous using Airbnb the first time but you can read all the reviews and pick a place that best suits your needs!
 New Orleans was pretty cool because they have whole apartments you can rent for $1000-$116 a night.
 This is really hard to find and if you are traveling with a large group you will save tons of money.
 It is pretty easy to access everything in New Orleans, you probably won’t even need an uber or anything.
 They have public transportation and you can use the cheap trolley cars to get around.
 You will probably only need to use this to get to the Garden District.
 If it is your first time you will quickly realize how little time you have and you won’t need to venture too far out.